f-fraysse/HPE_volleyball/README.md

 same for /include (.h files)
 same for /lib/x64 (.lib files)

+Alternatively you can add the three cuDNN folder to system PATH.

 Confirmed to work with CUDA 12.4 + CUDNN 9.7 on GTX 1070 Ti
 Confirmed to work with CUDA 12.6 + CUDNN 9.8 on GTX 4060